-Government funding is primarily received from the Ontario Ministry of Community and Social Services ("MCSS") and is generally recorded when received.
-Grants from MCSS for purchase of land is recognized as revenue at the time the land is purchased.
+Government funding is primarily received from the Ontario Ministry of Children, Community and Social Services ("MCCSS") and is generally recorded when received.
+Grants from MCCSS for purchase of land are recognized as revenue at the time the land is purchased.